-- Meals of adequate variety, quality and quantity for each care recipient, served each day at times generally acceptable to both care recipients and management, and generally consisting of 3 meals per day plus morning tea, afternoon tea and supper - Special dietary requirements, having regard to either medical need or religious or cultural observance - Food, including fruit of adequate variety, quality and quantity, and non-alcoholic beverages, including fruit juice.
+- meals of adequate variety, quality and quantity for each resident, served each day at times generally acceptable to both residents and management, and generally consisting of 3 meals per day plus morning tea, afternoon tea and supper - special dietary requirements, having regard to either medical need or religious or cultural observance - Food, including fruit of adequate variety, quality and quantity, and non-alcoholic beverages, including fruit juice.

-- quality food in accordance with the resident's individual nutritional needs includes consultation with residents in menu planning - special dietary items to meet the resident's individual medical, cultural or religious needs - includes, for example, vegetarian, kosher, halal food to meet cultural or religious needs - includes gluten free food, low fat food and thickened drinks to meet medical needs - includes nutritional supplements, if the resident is assessed by an appropriate health practitioner as requiring a special dietary supplement to ensure their adequate nutrition and hydration.
+- quality food in accordance with the resident's individual nutritional needs - includes consultation with residents in menu planning - special dietary items to meet the resident's individual medical, cultural or religious needs - includes, for example, vegetarian, kosher, halal food to meet cultural or religious needs - includes gluten free food, low fat food and thickened drinks to meet medical needs - includes nutritional supplements, if the resident is assessed by an appropriate health practitioner as requiring a special dietary supplement to ensure their adequate nutrition and hydration.

-Care recipient social activities - Part 1.11
+Resident social activities - Part 1.11

-Programs to encourage care recipients to take part in social activities that promote and protect their dignity, and to take part in community life outside the residential care service.
+Programs to encourage residents to take part in social activities that promote and protect their dignity, and to take part in community life outside the residential care service.